 - Keep your existing checking account at your current bank if you like.
 Just use it as it’s intended: an account to pay your bills.
 (Forget “interest” checking accounts.
 They usually don’t earn much, and you shouldn’t look towards your checking account as a way to earn extra money.
 There’s no reason to keep much more money than necessary in your checking account.)

 - Open an online savings account.
-There are several options out there that offer similar, high interest rates.
+There are several options out there that offer similar, high-interest rates.
 It comes down to your preference.
-I have a couple of my own, but you can go with Barclays, Ally, Capitol One 360, CIT, Synchrony, among others.
+I have a couple of my own, but you can go with Barclays, Ally, Capital One 360, CIT, Synchrony, among others.